 W e l c o m e

 The aim of the Swiss Permafrost Monitoring Network (PERMOS) is the sytematic long-term documentation of state and changes of mountain permafrost in the Swiss Alps.
 PERMOS was initiated in the 1990ies and is operational since the year 2000.
-The network receives substantial financial support from the GCOS Switzerland, the Federal Office for the Environment and the Swiss Academy of Sciences and is carried by five partner institutions (ETH Zurich, SLF Davos, Universities of Fribourg, Lausanne, and Zurich).
+The network receives substantial financial support from the GCOS Switzerland, the Federal Office for the Environment and the Swiss Academy of Sciences and is carried by six partner institutions (ETH Zurich, SLF Davos, Universities of Fribourg (UniFR), Lausanne (UniL), Southern Switzerland (SUPSI) and Zurich (UZH)).

 This web site provides information on the monitoring strategy, observation sites, PERMOS partners, and PERMOS Supporter (funding institutions).
 All PERMOS publications as well as general information on mountain permafrost are also available.